About the RAAF Association Queensland Division (Cairns Branch)

 Bundabeg & District Link to Website.
 Cairns Link to Website.
 Fraser Coast Gold Coast Ipswich Kawana Waters Logan City Nambour National Servicemen North Brisbane Pine Rivers/Sandgate Queensland University Redcliffe Redlands Rockhampton (Disbanded 2011) South Brisbane Tewantin Noosa Toowomba Townsville Link to Website.
 WAAAF (Disbanded 2011) WRAAF Link to Website.
 Headquarters List

-Current State President: Mr Lindsay M Bennett Queensland Division
+Immediate Past State President: Mr Lindsay M Bennett Queensland Division

-Immediate Past State President: Mr Douglas Bower JP (Qualified)
+Past State President: Mr Douglas Bower JP (Qualified)